Q. How much is the cost for fitting of contact lenses?

-A. All new glasses purchased from our clinic are covered by a one year manufacturer’s warranty covering manufacturer defects.
+A. Most new glasses purchased from our clinic are covered by a one year manufacturer’s warranty covering manufacturer defects.
 It does not include lost or breakage that is not deemed a manufacturer defect.

 Q. How much does it cost for glasses?

 A. Please consult with our doctor for the cost of glasses as the fees are based on the frame selected and the material selected.